 Mozart lived at this property for three years between 1784 and 1787, and it has been open to the public since 1941.
 In 2004 it was totally redesigned, and now the whole building is a centre dedicated to the life of the composer.

 You don’t have to be a Mozart fan to enjoy a visit to this building – it’s a good insight into life in general in Vienna in the late 18th century.
-Naturally it’s also filled with information about Mozart and his life, so even if you don’t know much when you arrive – you’ll certainly know a lot when you leave!
+Naturally it’s also filled with information about Mozart and his life, so even if you don’t know much when you arrive – you’ll know a lot when you leave!

 The Mozarthaus is open daily from 10am – 7pm, and there’s an admission fee.
 You can see the official website for more details.